Who are Rishi Sunak’s wealthy in-laws?

 As chief executive and chairman of Infosys, Mr Murthy led the company from 1981 right up to 2014 and has built a reputation among experts and market analysts as one of the country’s greatest entrepreneurs.

-“What Steve Jobs is for US, Narayan Murthy is for India,” says Trip Chaudhary of Global Equity Research.
+“What Steve Jobs is for US, Narayana Murthy is for India,” says Trip Chaudhary of Global Equity Research.

 “[IT firms like] Wipro, TCS and Infosys changed the image of India, from the land of snake charmers to a place that provides services.
 They have put India on the world map.”